 So I simply cut off the flower stalks and tossed them into a few foil trays.

-The next day I sat at our breakfast room table — in air-conditioned bliss — and rubbed my fingers along the flower stems so that the dried Lavender quickly fell off into a pan.
+The next day I sat at our breakfast room table — in air-conditioned bliss — and rubbed my fingers along the flower stems so that the dried Lavender quickly fell off into an empty foil tray.

 It took awhile removing the dried Lavender from the stems but the scent was so relaxing that I didn’t mind.